 Hearing is perceiving that sound is present.
 Listening is an active process that involves paying attention to what is heard.
 Auditory Processing is making sense of what you are listening to.
 Auditory Processing involves the brain using prior knowledge, experiences, and language skills to give sounds and speech meaning.
 It is a complex process where the brain deciphers what sounds are more important, so you can focus on the person you’re talking to and better understand what they are saying than the people talking to each other behind you.

 What is auditory processing disorder?

-Auditory Processing Disorder (APD) is a range of hearing and listening difficulties that are not due to hearing loss or cognitive impairments.
-A person with auditory processing disorder has normal hearing, but difficulty understanding speech, especially in the presence of background noise.
+Auditory Processing Disorder (APD) is a range of hearing and listening difficulties not due to hearing loss or cognitive impairments.
+A person with auditory processing disorder has normal hearing but difficulty understanding speech, especially in the presence of background noise.
 APD can be diagnosed by an audiologist, ideally as part of an interdisciplinary team of specialists.
-The audiologist completes a battery of tests aimed at exhausting the auditory centers of the brain looking for specific challenges.
-Based on test results, they can then give recommendations for school accommodations, communication strategies, and assistive listening devices that can help the child function better in their everyday life.
+The audiologist completes a battery of tests aimed at exhausting the auditory centers of the brain, looking for specific challenges.
+Based on test results, they can then recommend school accommodations, communication strategies, and assistive listening devices that can help the child function better in their everyday life.